NathaliaLietuvaite/Quantenkommunikation/PQMS-V16K-The-Universal-Cognitive-Substrate.md

     time.sleep(10)

     # Instantiate a new capability for e3 if its resonant need is high
+    # (need_score is just a placeholder; in real system it would come from something like RCF)
     core.qmk.instantiate(e3, "high_bandwidth_comm", need_score=0.95)

     # Print final RCF values